 Remember when you started dating and you had your first kiss?
 Do you remember how that kiss made you feel?
 I remember my first kiss with my husband, although it was awkward because he was trying to be creative.

-I was sitting on the floor & he was on the cough, and he kisses me upside down.
+I was sitting on the floor & he was on the couch, and he kisses me upside down.
 You know on the first kiss, you try to show your skills.
 Do you know how hard it is to show your kissing skills when one of you are upside down?

 I also remember that when we dated, we kissed ALL THE TIME.
 We couldn’t stop.
 We couldn’t get enough of kissing each other.
 Was it the same for you?